wadehammes/base-css4-wordpress/wp-content/plugins/wordfence/readme.txt

 = Will Wordfence Security slow my site down? =

-No. Actually it will make your site up to 50X faster when Falcon Engine is enabled, up to 30 times faster with our PHP caching engine and even without caching Wordfence is extremely fast and uses techniques like caching it's own configuration data to avoid database lookups.
+No. Wordfence is extremely fast and uses techniques like caching its own configuration data to avoid database lookups and blocking malicious attacks that would slow down your site.
 Older versions of Wordfence did incur a slight performance penalty, but we have not only fixed this issue but knocked it out of the park.
-Wordfence now makes your site faster than any other caching plugin available!!

 = How often is Wordfence Security updated? =